soeguet/retourograf/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/soeguet/PhotoCaptureGUI.git`
+1. Clone the repository: `git clone https://github.com/soeguet/PhotoCaptureGUI.git`.
 2. Open the project in your favorite IDE.
-3. Run the `GuiImpl` class to launch the application.
+3. Optional: set picture folder path and credentials in python script (you will need to set up your venv)
+4. Start the project with ```gradle run``` in the terminal.
-4. Enter a title for your photo in the text field and click "Take Photo".
+5. Enter a title for your photo in the text field and click "Take Photo" (will only work if step 3 was set up).

 The photo will be captured and downloaded into the predefined folder.
 The application will then display the photo.